 Did you know…

-The Bell Museum has exceptional scientific collections of nearly 4 million specimens.
+The Bell Museum has exceptional scientific collections of more than 1.2 million specimens.
 Mammals, birds, fishes, plants, mollusks and insects provide opportunities for research and learning.
 In addition to the largest collection documenting Minnesota's biodiversity, it also has significant collections from around the globe that serve as a resource for the international scientific community.